MonkeyD-Core/eoz/doc/README.md

-Bitcoin Core
+Eozi Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+Eozi Core is the original Eozi client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Eozi transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [eozicore.org](https://eozicore.org/en/download/).
+To download Eozi Core, visit [eozicore.org](https://eozicore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Eozi Core on your native platform.

 ### Unix